KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cryptoconditions-instructions.md

 # Crypto Conditions Instructions

-## Understanding the Types of Addresses Used in Crypto Conditions-Based Contracts
+## Understanding the Types of Addresses

 The method of transferring contract-related assets is often slightly different than the typical asset-chain transaction.